R&B Music of 1980s and 1990s

 6. Keith Sweat

 The Harlem native Keith Sweat has had a very long and prosperous career, a career that consisted of numerous albums from the 1980s to the 2010s.
-With over a dozen albums and a gold or platinum selling album in three decades, Make It Last Forever (1987), Keith Sweat (1996), and Didn’t See Me Coming (2000), Keith Sweat is one of the hardest working artists on the list.
+With over a dozen albums going gold and platinum in three decades, albums like Make It Last Forever (1987), Keith Sweat (1996), and Didn’t See Me Coming (2000), Keith Sweat is one of the hardest working artists on the list.

 7. Brian McKnight